Event planning guidelines

 General Food Service

-For food service not being provided by a mobile food vendor, it is the organizer's responsibility to ensure the appropriate Interior Health Authority Temporary Food Service Permit is in place.
+If you are providing or preparting you own food service (ie pancake breakfast, prepared food, etc.), it is your responsibility to ensure the appropriate Interior Health Authority Temporary Food Service Permit is in place.
 If required, a copy of the food service permit must be included as part of the Outdoor Event Permit.

 Drop clothes are required for all food service areas and vehicles on hard surfaces.
 Drop clothes must cover vehicles and cooking trailers from bumper to bumper.